tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 ##### b) Ocean model:
 The code that I currently develop and use is called COAWST.
 COAWST itself is a coupled model that consists of an ocean model ROMS, wave model SWAN and atmosphere model WRF.
 It is being developed and maintained at US Geological Survey's Woods Hole Marine Center.
 Within the ocean model, it has a sediment transport model, vegetation model and biogeochemistry models.
 The main purpose of COAWST development is to solve for coastal science problems.
-For instance how does a storm cause the sediment to move at a coastal location.
+For instance one would application would be to study how a storm causes the sediment transport.

-The similarities in both models include that they solve for N-S equations using curvilinear structured grids.
+The similarities in both models (aerodynamics and ocean model) include that they solve for N-S equations using curvilinear structured grids.
 These notes explain how some terminology refers to the same things or sometimes to different things in the two different worlds of modeling.

 Now we will proceed with the differences in the model equations and setup methods.